 Steps to productize a service

 Keep these tips in mind as you’re considering which services you’ll productize:

-If you don’t already know what could help your clients, then some research is necessary.
-Find out what they fear, what they want, and what could help to make their businesses more competitive in their industries.
+If you don’t already know what could help your clients, then some research is necessary to find out what they fear, what they want, and what could help to make their businesses more competitive in their industries.
 With the data collected, you can create ideal customer profiles.
 Then, take a look at your past invoices, identify missed opportunities, and eliminate services nobody seems to be going crazy for.
 You can also use customer experience management software platforms which offer great tools to connect with clients and understand their needs better.

-As a business owner, it’s essential to provide value to your clients and you can’t provide real value without knowing their needs.
-Your service should be a packaged solution to those needs.
+As a service business owner, it’s essential to provide value to your clients and you can’t provide real value without knowing their needs.
+Your service offering should be a packaged solution to those needs.

 How long has each of your services been offered?
 How do your current services contribute to your success?
 Are any of your services lacking sales?
 What makes these services different from your more successful services?

 Build off of these metrics to offer productized versions of services that are already successful.
 Revise unsuccessful services to offer a productized version that provides a solution to a specific problem.

 It’s also important to trim the excess services you’re offering.
 If a service isn’t in demand, there’s no point in distracting clients from the services they need.

 Scan the inbox of your helpdesk software for reasons clients stopped using your services, any objections and problems they experienced.
 You may find shortcomings in your services, or the way they’re delivered.

 For example, if you notice customers regularly asking for progress updates consider implementing a self-service portal where they can see the status of their orders in real time.